Alfresco/alfresco-extension-inspector/README.md

 ```

 ### Output
-When running the analysing command, **Amp-a-lyser** writes the conflicts directly to the console, grouped by their type.
+When running the analysing command, **alfresco-extension-inspector** writes the conflicts directly to the console, grouped by their type.

-The conflict types that can be detected by **Amp-a-lyser** are the following:
+The conflict types that can be detected by **alfresco-extension-inspector** are the following:
 * File overwrites (`FILE_OVERWRITE`)
 * Bean overwrites (`BEAN_OVERWRITE`)
 * Classpath conflicts (`CLASSPATH_CONFLICT`)